Farida Sohrabji, PhD

 Research Interests

-- Research in my lab is supported by the National Institute of Aging (NIA), National Institute for Neurodegenerative Disease and Stroke (NINDS), National Institute of Alcohol Abuse and Alcoholism (NIAAA), the John and Maurine Cox Endowed Chair and generous support from the Woodnext Foundation.
+- Research in her lab is supported by the National Institute of Aging (NIA), National Institute for Neurodegenerative Disease and Stroke (NINDS), National Institute of Alcohol Abuse and Alcoholism (NIAAA), the John and Maurine Cox Endowed Chair and generous support from the Woodnext Foundation.